JavaPLT/COMP311/Fall2021/README.md

 In Fall 2020, the official course website was at [link](https://wiki.rice.edu/confluence/display/FPSCALA/2020-Fall).

 In Fall 2021, we will eventually move over the resources to GitHub Pages.
-This is a work in progress
+This is a work in progress...

 ---